tweag/FawltyDeps/docs/DesignDoc.md

 - Francis observed that developers were using `pandas` installation from the Python packages located systemwide in Ubuntu.
 When the other team started working on the code, they had tests failing due to the lack of `pandas` library.
 Francis would like to automate checks of missing dependencies to ensure a smooth transfer of projects between teams.
 - Francis observed that multiple times in the last week developers were using `numpy` in the code, but did not explicitly state this in requirements, as `pandas` installs `numpy` anyway.
 This led to multiple problems with the `numpy` version, which did not support some newly used features.
 Francis would like to have a reproducible and explicit environment declaration.
 - Annie reran her package in a different environment and had to fill in missing packages signaled by import errors.
 Annie would like to catch problems with missing dependencies earlier and get a list of all missing packages in one run.
 - Jason Publishes his package on PyPI.
 He wants people who use his package not to get discouraged from using it by missing dependencies.
-Json wants to make sure that there is no dependencies missing.
+Jason wants to make sure that there is no dependencies missing.

 ## 3. Background